KatherineMichel/portfolio/doc/2024-recap.md

 * Doing all of this in a timely manner

 <!--
+Event momentum

+After years of collecting conference snapshots, I got organized and created a page of my [Favorite Conference Snapshots](https://katherinemichel.github.io/portfolio/favorite-conference-snapshots.html) and the stories behind them, as well as a page of [Speaker, Board, and Organizer Photos](https://katherinemichel.github.io/portfolio/speaker-board-and-organizer-photos.html).

 Also, read the Language Summit articles for the first time and was able to grok the content

 * Doing some "heavy lifting" from conference connections made